-It’s an old wives’ tale that a wet nose in dogs is an indicator of good health, but seeing a dog’s nose always dripping, is definitely not something we associate with optimal wellness in dogs.
+It’s an old wives’ tale that a wet nose in dogs is an indicator of good health, but a dog’s nose always dripping, is definitely not something we associate with optimal wellness in dogs.
 Indeed, a dog with a runny nose that is constantly dripping warrants investigation by a veterinarian to determine the underlying cause.
 There are several causes for a runny nose in dogs, but fortunately, the majority of them are nothing major and can be easily fixed with some changes and perhaps medications from your vet.

 Types of Dog Nasal Discharge